 The Racetrack Safety Program includes safety rules along with operational standards for racetrack accreditation.
 For example, under HISA’s surface maintenance and measurement standards, tracks are required to execute pre-meet inspections, monitor and test racing surface conditions on a daily basis, and make condition reports and test results available to horsemen and HISA.

-Once the ADMC Program takes effect in 2023, fans can expect to see centralized testing and results management processes, shorter turnaround times for investigations/adjudication and uniform penalties that will be applied consistently across the country.
+Under the ADMC Program, fans see centralized testing and results management processes, shorter turnaround times for investigations/adjudication and uniform penalties that are applied consistently across the country.

 The importance of the Racetrack Safety Program to HISA’s mission to protect the wellbeing of equine and human athletes cannot be overstated.
 The Racetrack Safety Program’s national accreditation standards and safety regulations require: